My name is Cameron Tindall. Welcome to my résumé site.

 I am a curious, outgoing IT professional in Austin, Texas.
 If you're considering me for a position, this page is here to help you make that decision, but that doesn't mean I don't want to talk!
 Please feel free to drop me a call or line by visting the contact section.

 Studying history as part of a well-rounded undergraduate education, I was able to sample widely from the coursework available at MSU.
 I specialized in European History, and was granted special permission to take some graduate-level courses relevant to my research interests, which included the development of print and the history of science.
-In addition to academic pursuits, I was active in a number of organizations including the International Relations Organization, Model United Nations, and my housing cooperative Montie House.
+In addition to academic pursuits, I was active in a number of organizations including the International Relations Organization, Model United Nations, and student housing cooperative Montie House.

 As an incident analyst in the Command Center department, I was primarily responsible for day-to-day incident management tasks, including